 Prevent dry mouth syndrome, which can happen due to vomiting or diarrhea.
 It would help if you also had a bottle of water or electrolyte-rich drink on hand, especially during a hot and humid day.

-Many people experience immediate improvements after just one session and see long-term results after several months of regular care.
-Chiropractors who practice upper cervical chiropractic understand how the misalignments in the structure of your neck affect other parts of the body—including causing or contributing to headaches—and use gentle manual adjustments to correct these misalignments so that they don't cause harm anymore!
+Many people experience immediate improvements after just one session of upper cervical adjustment and see long-term results after several months of regular care.
+Chiropractors who practice upper cervical chiropractic understand how the misalignments in the structure of your neck affect other parts of the body—including causing or contributing to headaches—and use gentle manual adjustments to correct these misalignments so that they don’t cause harm anymore!

 To try this holistic form of migraine relief in Asheville, we suggest scheduling an appointment with Dr. David Nygaard.
 He is trained in the Atlas Orthogonal technique – a well-known upper cervical care protocol that can help unlock natural and holistic healing.
 Call us at 828-253-0700 to book your first upper cervical chiropractic consultation at Atlas Brain and Body.
 You can also reach us online for your queries.